 Brief history of Grease Rag

 We started as a monthly open shop with a very slow group ride.
 We started to put in a lot of work to get people to come and to organize ourselves and develop our mission.
-We work toward safer spaces for "WTF- women/trans/femme," and have recently changed to "FTW- femme/trans/women" to decenter cis-women.
-We hosted a Winter Skill Share that first year, and have continued to hold "skill shares" as our favorite way of sharing knowledge and expertise.
+We work toward safer spaces for “WTF- women/trans/femme,” and have recently changed to “FTW- femmes/trans/women” to decenter cis-women.
+We hosted a Winter Skill Share that first year, and have continued to hold “skill shares” as our favorite way of sharing knowledge and expertise.
+Grease Rag Open Shops are FTW-only, do-it-yourself, facilitated bike repair events and happen multiple times a month in Minneapolis and St. Paul, Minnesota.
 We have expanded to a number of shops in partnership.
 We keep changing to adapt to the needs and desires of our community.
 We are 100% volunteer.

 Safer spaces and pronouns